Science Prize of the City of Freising for Prof. Marek Behr and Prof. Heiko Briesen

-Zohreh Ebrahimi becomes the first AICES fellow to pass her doctoral defense
+Arianna Bosco becomes the third AICES fellow to pass her doctoral defense